Billy Pittman

 Billy Pittman (born September 19, 1984) is an American former football player.
 He played college football as a wide receiver for the University of Texas Longhorns from 2003 to 2007 and was the leading receiver on the 2005 Texas team that won the BCS National Championship.

-High school career
+Early life

 He attended C.H.
 Yoe High School in Cameron, Texas.
 He started at quarterback for the Yoemen for four years and accounted for 7,090 yards and 66 touchdowns during his prep career.
 In his senior year, Pittman was third-team 3A THSCA All-State and District 18-3A MVP.
 He once completed 13-of-19 passes for 223 yards and a touchdown and rushed 24 times for 267 yards and two touchdowns against Waco Connally.